-As lockdown measures return and social distancing looks like its here to stay, more couples may be opting for outdoor weddings in the future.
+More couples are opting for outdoor weddings than ever before.
 Here’s everything you need to know, plus some handy tips and tricks for planning a wedding outdoors.

 An outdoor wedding can really be a picture-perfect affair.
 Think jaw-dropping sunsets, or saying your vows against the backdrop of a perfect summer’s day.
 However, there are a few practicalities you need to consider if you’re opting for a wedding outdoors.